vkhss/StonePricingChallenge/README.md

 | sr                              | 3 (Pedra Fofa)            | 10offpremium      | it                               | AM                 | 10000              | 100                         |
 |                                 |                           | 10offbasic        | sales                            | PB                 | 5000               | 80                          |                     |

+Notes:
-Note: In the case of inserting product 3 (Pedra Fofa), the value indicated by the amount of use of the product in the month and together with the monthly value
+- In the case of inserting product 3 (Pedra Fofa), the value indicated by the amount of use of the product in the month and together with the monthly value

-Note:The campaign field will apply a special discount on the amount offered to the customer, but isn't a mandatory field!
+- The campaign field will apply a special discount on the amount offered to the customer, but isn't a mandatory field!

 ### response params:
 ```